Where biology and tech unite: Atomico’s take on building a Biology 2.0 company

 At the start of this new decade, we are embarking on a quest for solutions that make our industries more sustainable, our lives healthier, and in fact, our own human potential greater.
 When biology and technology meet, when brains from across these disciplines collaborate, supported by improved access to capital, talent and tools, we expect to see radical innovation and new definitions of what is possible.

-If you are an ambitious founder laying the foundations of a biological future, we would love to hear from you.
+If you are an ambitious founder laying the foundations of a biological future, I would love to hear from you at email@example.com.